WSU-kduncan/ceg3120-KGallo-H/Project1/README.md

     - The AWS_IP can be the public IP or the `host` name from the .ssh config file to log in as that user
     ![clonedRepo](clonedRepo.png)
 2. Add, Commit, Push
-    - You can create a file and add for tracking with `git add`
+    - You can create a file and add it to github tracking with `git add`
-    - You can make a commit with the command `git commit -a` or `git commit -m "commit text here"`
+    - You can make a commit with the command `git commit -a` or `git commit -m "commit text here"`, this is a way to document any changes made to certain files
-    - To push your changes use `git push`
+    - To push your changes use `git push` and the repository will be updated with the changes you've made